karel-suchomel-uhk/blackjack-cpp/README.md

 # Blackjack

 I have decided to do a Blackjack game for my final project.
-This document serves the purpose of the summary of the game and as documentation for my program.
+This document serves the purpose of the summary of the game and as a documentation for my program.
+This blackjack game is based on regular rules, not on the casino one's, that means there might be a few things missing.
+I hope you will enjoy it and that it is sufficient enough.
+It was my first time writing C++ code, but I believe that it is readable and well structured.
+I have spent approx. 15h writing this codebase, so there is deffinitely room for improvment.

 ## Rules of Blackjack